so-normie/the-vault/the-vault/src/🔴 Academic/📚 Educational Resource/🗒️ Obsidian/Misc. Notes.md

 ---

 ﹇<br>
-When building a plugin, what command should you run to install dependencies?
+When building an Obsidian plugin, what command should you run to install dependencies?

 #card-reverse